North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Performance Insights

-- The Tar Heels average 69.2 points per game (104th in college basketball) while allowing 59.5 per outing (57th in college basketball).
-They have a +301 scoring differential overall and outscore opponents by 9.7 points per game.
+- The Tar Heels outscore opponents by 9.7 points per game (scoring 69.2 points per game to rank 104th in college basketball while allowing 59.5 per contest to rank 57th in college basketball) and have a +301 scoring differential overall.

-- Offensively, North Carolina is posting 64.5 points per game this year in conference contests.
-As a comparison, its season average (69.2 points per game) is 4.7 PPG higher.

-- The Tar Heels are putting up 73.7 points per game this year at home, which is 9.5 more points than they're averaging when playing on the road (64.2).
+- The Tar Heels are scoring 73.7 points per game at home.
+In away games, they are averaging 64.2 points per contest.

-- Defensively, North Carolina has played better at home this year, ceding 54.1 points per game, compared to 64.6 on the road.

-- The Tar Heels have seen a downturn in scoring recently, racking up 61.7 points per game in their last 10 contests, 7.5 points fewer than the 69.2 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.